wihmouda/CurrencyWebsiteRJ/README.md

 1. Fork this repository
 2. Clone the forked repository
 3. To run the project you must write this in terminal **"npm install"** or **"yarn install"** command
+4. Change the API Key to have your own from this [API-Key](https://apilayer.com/marketplace/fixer-api?utm_source=apilayermarketplace&utm_medium=featured)
-4. Add your contributions (code or documentation)
+5. Add your contributions (code or documentation)
-5. Commit and push
+6. Commit and push
-6. Wait for pull request to be merged
+7. Wait for pull request to be merged